 The undergraduate research workshop and related student/faculty research teams were launched last August and have been working throughout the year.
 Feedback received so far has been highly positive.
 20 faculty participated over the summer.
 Opportunities for continued funding are being sought out.

 Jose Rios and Libi Sundermann were selected to represent UW Tacoma for the Teaching@UW initiative, which advises a leadership board Darcy Janzen serves on.
-This is steered by executive sponsors Phil Reed in UW Seattle and Sharon Jones from UW Bothell.
+This is steered by executive sponsors EVCAA Harris from UW Tacoma, Phil Reed in UW Seattle, and Sharon Jones from UW Bothell.
 The provost just charged the group days ago and more details to be later.

 Faculty hiring plans are due to UW Seattle much earlier this year as the provost aligns hiring plans with the review of the campus budgets and will be due earlier at UW Tacoma due to this.
 Units will submit proposals to Academic Affairs in late December.
 EVCAA is working with the Office of Academic Personnel to see if there is an opportunity for a second round to review the options again, which may require an amendment to the plans.
 EVCAA is looking to maximize the positions that can be searched in the following year.